cmeiklejohn/cmeiklejohn.github.io/_posts/2023-08-13-revisiting-chaos.markdown

 ---

 First, I said chaos engineering was random.
 First off, in my post, the context I was referring to was the initial incarnation of chaos engineering a la "chaos monkey" with my textual reference to 2007.
 The initial chaos monkey was random in its instance termination.
 In retrospect, I should have been more precise.
-I was referring to this specifically because I had recently saw many posts about using chaos monkey on LinkedIn.
+I was referring to this specifically because I had recently had seen many posts about using _this specific style_ of chaos engineering on LinkedIn under this hashtag.

 However, when it comes to random exploration, I was using it to draw a distinction from systematic exhaustive exploration: what I've (personally) found is that talking to people about what could fail and designing experiments around it isn't nearly as useful as a systematic exploration of all RPC that a service (or services) execute.
 Often, the weak point is an RPC or dependency that the developer doesn't remember is being called as part of some process.
 Hence, I prefer using the computers to figure out what to do and have them do it automatically.